 3. Lady Bird Lake

 Lady Bird Lake is a freshwater lake spanning 416 acres.
 The lake serves an important role in Austin as a flood control reservoir.
 It’s also near and dear to locals hearts as a place to get out and enjoy the great outdoors.
-Grab a kayak, paddleboard, or canoe and enjoy the glimmering waters on a sunny day.
+Plus, it’ incredibly popular with hikers and bikers who can take a walking or biking tour of the city’s main attractions along a stunning boardwalk.
+Grab a kayak, paddleboard, or canoe from one of the rental spots and enjoy the glimmering waters on a sunny day.
 You can also watch the University of Texas at Austin rowing team practice on the water.
+Check out the Ann and Roy Butler Hike and Bike Trail that runs close to 15 miles and takes you through most of the sights near the Colorado River and downtown Austin.

 4. Lady Bird Johnson Wildflower Center